XavierElChantiry/chatbot-back/README.md

 ## Improving The Bot
-To improve the bot you must add a Pattern and Intent to the patterns.json file in the patterns folder and add a case to do what you want it to.
+To improve the bot you must

+add a Pattern and Intent to the patterns.json file in the patterns folder
 ```
     {
       "pattern": "Pattern_added_with_regular_expression_format_or_with_xregexp_format",
       "intent": "Intent"
     },
 ```

+you also must  add a case to handle the new intent in the app.js file
 ```
 case 'Intent':
   res.send({